vitaly-t/pg-promise/README.md

 * `finish` - optional; finish time of the transaction, if it has finished;
 * `tag` - optional; tag object/value passed into the transaction, if any;
 * `success` - optional; indicates success for a finished transaction;
-* `result` - optional; result for a finished transaction: data resolved by the transaction, if `success` is `true`, otherwise it is set to the `reason` that was passed when rejecting the transaction.
+* `result` - optional; transaction result, if finished: data resolved by the transaction, if `success` is `true`, otherwise it is set to the `reason` that was passed when rejecting the transaction.